 For the most part, contributors are limited to the experienced membership of GRC Pilot.
 That will permit you to participate in the conversation in other ways too.

-Please review the Editorial Guidelines below for guidance and instructions in how to proceed.
+Please review the Editorial Overview below for guidance and instructions in how to proceed.

 The simple answer is anyone with GRC knowledge that can add to our understanding.
 And – by definition – that means members of the GRC Pilot community.
 Who might this include?